tarikh03/K2View-Academy/articles/TDM/tdm_gui/01_tdm_gui_overview.md

 The TDM GUI uses APIs to connect to the TDM DB to retrieve and update TDM settings and tasks.

-## TDM - Operational Modes

-TDM can operate in one of two modes:

-- DataFlux mode, which enables the following [Data Flux](/articles/TDM/tdm_overview/02_tdm_glossary.md#data-flux) features:
-  - Creating extract tasks.
-  - Adding a versioning mode to load tasks.

-- Regular mode, which enables creating regular load tasks without versioning by marking extracted entities with a Task Name and Extraction Timestamp.

-The TDM operational mode is set in the **fluxMode** field in the [config.js] file in the TDM GUI server (/usr/local/k2view/TDM/k2vtdmbe location):

-- **fluxMode** = **True** (default).
-- **fluxMode** = **False**.

 ## TDM GUI - Login

 The TDM GUI application is pre-integrated with [Fabric Web Framework](/articles/30_web_framework/02_preintegrated_apps_overview.md).
 The user logins into the Fabric Web Framework and **Fabric authenticates the user**.

 Fabric works with several authentication providers.
-Each authenticator is responsible for user authentication, and provides the user an ID and his roles.
+Each authenticator is responsible for user authentication, and provides user-ID and his roles.
 The following are the supported by Fabric as authentication providers:

 - **Fabric**, for console, WS and web access, using its repository.
 This is Fabric's default authentication method.
 - **LDAP** server, for console, WS and web access.
 Done via LDAP integration.